Belief Contractions on Large Ontologies with Minimal Knowledge Loss

 While AGM describes contractions using belief sets, [Hansson93] describes a different approach using belief bases.
 Belief bases are sets of beliefs not closed under logical implication which better models what an agent with finite memory would store and are equivalent to DL TBoxes.

 Two methods of belief base contractions are regularly used, partial meet contractions and kernel contractions.
-Partial meet contractions [Alchourron85] are done by using remainder sets, maximal subsets of a belief base $K$ that do not entail the axiom we wish to contract, $\alpha$.
+Partial meet contractions [Alchourron85] are done by using remainder sets, maximal subsets of a belief base that do not entail the axiom we wish to contract, .
 The contracted belief base is the intersection of a select set of remainder sets.
-Kernels [Hansson94] are minimal subsets of $K$ that entail $\alpha$.
-To perform a kernel contraction of $\alpha$ we select an axiom from each kernel and remove them from the belief base.
-Kernel contraction is the method that we will be considering from now on and is denoted by $K \div \alpha$.
+Kernels [Hansson94] are minimal subsets of that entail .
+To perform a kernel contraction of we select an axiom from each kernel and remove them from the belief base.
+Kernel contraction is the method that we will be considering from now on and is denoted by .

 The following five postulates [Hansson93] are used to capture the definition of a belief base kernel contraction: